-Family Cruise: Champagne Bay, Vanuatu
+One Day In Champagne Bay, Vanuatu

-Champagne Bay is simply stunning, even at first glance from the cruise ship.
+Champagne Beach is simply stunning, even at first glance from the cruise ship.
 The gorgeous white sand running a ribbon between deep green jungle and crystal blue water, dotted with colorful sarongs that clash (wonderfully) with one another is impossibly perfect.

 The water is so blue, it’s almost as though someone decided to pour in food coloring.
 Bright coral and colorful fish are everywhere.
 Gentle, shallow water means that our youngest family member could view the underwater spectacle with a pair of goggles.

-The Blue Lagoon
+Visit the Blue Lagoon

 There are several local excursions you can do inexpensively on your own.
-We opted to hop in a ute taking people to the Blue Lagoon, one of several fresh-water pools on the island.
+We opted to hop in a jute taking people to the Blue Lagoon, one of several fresh-water pools on the island.

 After a short drive we paid a small fee to the local tribesman, then took a short, steep-ish walk to a beautiful blue waterhole.
 It reminded me of gigantic, very deep aquarium; I couldn’t reach the bottom.

 Meet the Locals

-They flock to the port to sell their wares whenever a ships pulls in (which is only every couple of weeks).
+They flock to the port and the beach to sell their wares whenever a ships pulls in (which is only every couple of weeks).
 They come across as friendly and welcoming and at the same time shy, appreciative and humble.